210th Rescue Squadron: 10th Air Rescue Group

-Modern era
+Transfer of rescue mission to the National Guard

-U.S. Air Force 210th Air Rescue Squadron, Alaska Air National Guard, Lockheed HC-130(H)N Hercules aircraft conducts an in flight refueling with a 71st ARS Sikorsky HH-3E Jolly Green Giant helicopter.
+Squadron HC-130(H)Nrefueling a 71st Squadron HH-3E Jolly Green Giant helicopter.

+The 71st was reactivated as the 71st Aerospace Rescue and Recovery Squadron in 1970.
+It served Alaska during the 1970s and 1980s including the rescue of 74 people from the sinking cruiseship MS Prinsendam in the Gulf of Alaska on 4 October 1980.

 In 1987, the Air Force announced the 71st would again be inactivated.
 However, the tradition of Arctic search and rescue would continue; Alaska Senator Ted Stevens introduced legislation creating a new search and rescue unit for the Alaska Air National Guard.
-The 210th ARS received federal recognition from the National Guard Bureau on 4 April 1990 and the unit activation ceremony was held at Kulis Air National Guard Base on 11 August 1990.
+The 210th Air Rescue Squadron received federal recognition from the National Guard Bureau on 4 April 1990 and the unit activation ceremony was held at Kulis Air National Guard Base on 11 August 1990.
 The 210th took delivery of its new Sikorsky HH-60 "Pave Hawk" search and rescue helicopters between June and August 1990 and new Lockheed HC-130 search/tanker aircraft in November and December 1990.
 The unit achieved initial operational capability faster than the normal Air Force programming process normally allows.

-The 210th began sharing the 24 hour Alaska Theater overland helicopter Search and Rescue alert with the inactivating 71st ARS on 1 January 1991 and assumed the entire helicopter alert on 1 April 1991.
+The 210th began sharing the 24 hour Alaska Theater overland helicopter search and rescue alert with the 71st on 1 January 1991 and assumed the entire helicopter alert on 1 April 1991.
 The HC-130 began daytime alert in April 1991 and assumed 24 hour alert in May 1991.
 The 71st ARS inactivated on 30 June 1991.
-(Subsequently, the 71st ARS has been re-activated as an active Air Force unit at Patrick Space Force Base, Florida).
 In January 1992, the 210th achieved combat-ready status.
 In 1993, additional aircraft were added to the squadron inventory.
-On 1 January 1994, Detachment 1, 210th RQS was activated at Eielson Air Force Base, Alaska, to perform search and rescue for Eielson-based fighters and to perform logistical range support for the northern military ranges.
+On 1 January 1994, Detachment 1, of the squadron was organized at Eielson Air Force Base, Alaska, to perform search and rescue for Eielson-based fighters and to perform logistical range support for the northern military ranges.
 In early 1995, more new HH-60 aircraft joined the 210th and the original HH-60s were transferred to other units.
 In 1996, the squadron received new HC-130 aircraft and transferred its original HC-130s to another unit.
 The 210th possesses state-of-the-art "force multipliers".
-Its Pararescue officers and men are all highly trained in all manner of combat insertion and recovery, including SCUBA and military freefall parachute; all the men are Paramedics and even the officers are Emergency Medical Technicians.
+Its Pararescue officers and men are trained in combat insertion and recovery, including SCUBA and military freefall parachute; all the men are Paramedics and even the officers are Emergency Medical Technicians.

-On 8 October 2004 by the Air Force Special Operations Command re-organized Air National Guard rescue units and created separate squadrons for fixed-wing, helicopter and pararescue elements of the 210th Rescue Squadron.
-The HH-60 helicopter flight became 210th Rescue Squadron; the HC-130(H)N Hercules flight became the 211th Rescue Squadron, and the pararescue flight became the 212th Rescue Squadron.
+On 8 October 2004 by the Air National Guard reorganized its rescue units and created separate squadrons for fixed-wing, helicopter and pararescue elements of the 210th Rescue Squadron.
+The HH-60 helicopter flight remained the 210th Rescue Squadron; the HC-130(H)N Hercules flight became the 211th Rescue Squadron, and the pararescue flight became the 212th Rescue Squadron.